V-Srivatsan/VStop/README.md

 ### Academic Calendar
 Instructional days, holidays, and exam dates in one unified calendar.
 Syncs the current semester automatically and overlays your pending assignments on top — so deadlines and academic events live in the same place.

+### FFCS Planner
+Plan your registrations before the slot selection window opens.
+Create multiple drafts, add courses and assign faculties with their slots, and let the planner generate clash-free schedules.
+Switch between generated schedules and save your preferred one to the draft.

 ### Assignments
 Manually track your assignments with titles, descriptions, and deadlines.
 Pending and submitted assignments are separated into tabs, sorted by deadline.
 Deadlines are integrated into the academic calendar so nothing gets buried.